leafo/magick/README.md

 #### `img:destroy()`

 Immediately frees the memory associated with the image, it is invalid to use the image after calling this method.
-It is unecessary to call this method normally as images are tracked by the garbage collector.
+It is unnecessary to call this method normally as images are tracked by the garbage collector.

 # Tests